 You can't prevent canker sores, and you can't treat them.
 However, you can treat the symptoms, such as the stinging pain.
 Eating bland foods, rinsing with warm water, and applying pain-relieving gels may ease symptoms.
 Larger sores can require steroid medications.

-This third stomatitis type, also known as thrush, can affect people who wear dentures, have diabetes, take oral steroids or have difficulties keeping their mouths clean, notes the Oral Health Foundation.
-Red areas under the dentures or red sores at the lip corners are signs to watch for.
+Denture stomatitis, also known as thrush, can affect people who wear dentures, have diabetes, take oral steroids, or have difficulty keeping their mouths clean, notes the Oral Health Foundation.
+Signs to watch for include red areas under the dentures or red sores at the lip corners.

-If you have a cold sore, a canker sore or thrush, finding relief from the discomfort is likely a top priority.
+If you have a cold sore, a canker sore, or thrush, finding relief from the discomfort is a top priority.
 Home treatment options, such as fever reducers, pain relievers, and oral gels and rinses, may help bring you the relief you need.